DWBN/sensu-formula/README.md

 >Note:
 This formula only manages Sensu!!
 You are responsible for installing/configuring RabbitMQ and Redis as appropriate.

+>Compatibility:
+Sensu Client should be working on Ubuntu, CentOS and Windows.
+Sensu Server, API and Uchiwa should be working on Ubuntu and CentOS.

 Example top.sls:
 ```
 base: